haklein/certabo-lichess/README.md

 ### python3 modules

 see `requirements.txt`.
-You can install the modules via `pip3 install -U -r requirements.txt`
+You can install the modules via `pip3 install --user -r requirements.txt`

 simplejson must not be installed as it doesn't work with berserk

+### virtual com port driver

+On the mac you need to install the Silabs virtual com port driver.
+It can be downloaded from the CERTABO website: https://www.certabo.com/download/

 ### calibration